 Do some research

-If you plan to “unplug” from technology while camping, do some online research beforehand to plan activities, set arrangements and finalize any details that require the Internet.
-Taking the time to explore your options could also help you find a great deal and budget the entire trip.
+If you intend to “unplug” from technology while camping, do some research ahead of time to plan activities, set arrangements and finalize any details that require the internet.
+Taking the time to explore your options could also help you find discounts and budget the entire trip.

 If you have a desired location or experience in mind, there are several websites that can help you choose a destination.
 In fact, you may even stumble upon some campsites and adventures you never knew existed.
 Here is a quick list of informative camping websites:

-- Recreation.gov - a one-stop shop for trip planning, information sharing and reservations by 12 federal participating partners
+- Recreation.gov — a one-stop shop for trip planning, information sharing and reservations by 12 participating federal agencies

 - Forestcamping.com — browse a deep-rooted list of campgrounds in all 157 national forests and grasslands